divya7202/codSoft/README.md

 Projects Included:
 Amazon Clone: A full-featured e-commerce platform replica with user authentication, product listings, and a shopping cart.

-To-Do App: A simple, responsive to-do list application built with HTML, CSS, and JavaScript, featuring persistent data storage.

-Temperature Conversion Tool: A web-based tool for converting temperatures between Celsius, Fahrenheit, and Kelvin, using PHP for server-side processing.

 Technologies Used:
 Frontend: HTML, CSS, JavaScript